 - make progress towards our institutional equality objectives.

-Council has approved the use of specific positive action measures in academic recruitment, including:
+Council has approved the use of specific positive action measures in relation to staff, including:

-- institutional targets for the representation of women in academic posts;
+- institutional targets for the representation of women and ethnic minorities in governance bodies and in senior roles;

 - the optional use of a positive action statement in Associate Professor recruitment: ‘Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford'; and